 Facebook account.
 Other corporations are looking to

-problem in a more open way.
+more open way.

 Owning your own identity and managing it is going to be one of the big contention points in the